Adu3108/SAT-Solver/README.md

 # CS228
 ---
-This repository contains the project done as a part of CS228: Logic for CS at IIT Bombay in Spring 2022.
+This repository contains the project done as a part of CS228: Logic for Computer Science at IIT Bombay in Spring 2022.

-## Team Members

-1. Advait Padhye
-2. Sarthak Mittal
-3. Kartik Gokhale

 ## Problem Statement